 Parenting: Tedium; Exhaustion; Fatigue; Patience

 When Pixie keeps me awake through the night and I am exhausted to the point of frustrated tears, still I hold her and kiss her – I comfort her.
 Because that’s what you do when you love an infant.
 Even when they are being demanding.

-Essentially, I’m talking about patience.
+I’m talking about patience.
 By necessity, we parents have it in spades.
 Like a natural spring, it never runs dry.

 But allow me to qualify: I don’t judge them based upon their child’s behaviour.
 I judge them on their own.
 And I don’t judge parenting methods – unless they tip over into neglect or abuse.

 I won’t judge the way in which a peer disciplines the toddler having a meltdown in the supermarket, even if I would have done things differently.
-(Been there, it’s embarrassing.
+I’ve been there, it’s embarrassing.
 Paranoia is all-pervading, until you don’t simply feel all eyes on you – it becomes your humiliating reality.
 And it’s very difficult to distinguish between those quietly giving you a pat on the back for your parenting skills, and those silently disapproving.

 It’s not a choice for our children to have a mummy; it’s a necessity.

-A Second Helping of Pie…
+A Slice of Humble Pie…